 Why ID Work is the next exciting young startup to watch

-The online and mobile platform which gives independent home service providers like electricians, plumbers and handymen an opportunity to showcase themselves was founded by two young entrepreneurs, Arjun Khoosal (25) and CEO Sayo Folawiyo (26) in 2014.
+The online and mobile platform which allows independent home service providers like electricians, plumbers and handymen to showcase themselves was founded by two young entrepreneurs, Arjun Khoosal (25) and CEO Sayo Folawiyo (26) in 2014.

 “We use technology to make it easy for informal service providers to do what they do best.
 When that happens, the employer is guaranteed a much better experience than they have become used to,” says Folawiyo.

-Homeowners are able to find service providers by searching and connecting with service providers’ profiles.
+Homeowners can find service providers by searching and connecting with service providers’ profiles.
 Each of the service providers is vetted by ID Work which currently only operates in the Gauteng area.

 “We have over 300 [service providers] on our books and have served over a thousand customer leads,” says Folawiyo.